Karthikdude/OpenRedirectScan/README.md

 ## Output

 - **Live Testing Output**: During execution, the tool provides real-time feedback in the terminal.
 Vulnerable URLs are highlighted for immediate attention.
-- **Result File**: After completion, all detected vulnerabilities are saved in a structured file (`results.txt`) for further analysis.

 ---